OpenZeppelin/cairo-contracts/docs/Account.md

 response: felt*
 ```

+### `_unsafe_execute`

+Is the internal method that performs the following task inside the `execute` and `eth_execute` functions:

+1. Increments the nonce.
+2. Takes the input and builds a `Call` for each iterated message.
+See [Multicall transactions](#multicall-transactions) for more information.
+3. Calls the target contract with the intended function selector and calldata parameters
+4. Forwards the contract call response data as return value

 ## Account differentiation with ERC165

 Certain contracts like ERC721 require a means to differentiate between account contracts and non-account contracts.
 For a contract to declare itself as an account, it should implement [ERC165](https://eips.ethereum.org/EIPS/eip-165) as proposed in [#100](https://github.com/OpenZeppelin/cairo-contracts/discussions/100).
 To be in compliance with ERC165 specifications, the idea is to calculate the XOR of `IAccount`'s EVM selectors (not StarkNet selectors).
 The resulting magic value of `IAccount` is 0x50b70dcb.